 Kadin, whom Will still socializes with (they will be co-judges this summer at an exhibition of aviation art) had four or five art buyers/junior ADs working under him, such was the volume of books Harlequinn was publishing.
 "We were all doing them [the covers] back then," says Will, "they started out at about $800 or $900 but gradually we got the price up to where it ought to have been: around $2,500 each."

-Will says he particularly enjoyed the handful of wrap-around covers he did for Harlequin, like the one below, but the publisher ultimately went with the more realistic, oiled-skin style that was becoming more popular with many readers.
+Will particularly enjoyed the handful of wrap-around covers he did for Harlequin but the publisher ultimately went with the more realistic, oiled-skin style that was becoming increasingly popular with many readers.
 "Charles told me he fought for me."
 But in the end the publisher had to go with what the market wanted to buy.
-Of those more realistic illustrators, Will said in his Studio magazine article, "They do a beautiful job.
+Of those more realistic illustrators, Will told Studio magazine, "They do a beautiful job.
 Quite a different way of painting.
 I can't do it that way."

 Just as his American counterparts in New York were hiring top fashion models to pose for their romance scenes, Toronto's top modelling agencies found a steady client in Will Davies.
 Beautiful strangers in mock embrace, photographed against the rough background of Will's studio, were magically transformed on his easel into passionate lovers in exotic locales.
 "Illustration," says Will, "is fantasy.
 Illusion."

 When I interviewed Will for this week's posts, it occurred to me that those many romantic paintings, first for Chatelaine, then for Harlequin, must have provided him with the outlet he had been denied all those years ago in New York.
 I asked him if that was the case.
 He told me plainly, "That's right."